 Realign99: The three-week closure of SR 99

-The longest major highway closure the Puget Sound Region has ever seen begins 10 p.m. on Friday, Jan.
-11, 2019.
-State Route 99 will be closed from South Spokane Street to the south end of the Battery Street Tunnel.
+The longest major highway closure the Puget Sound Region has ever seen is complete.
+State Route 99 closed from South Spokane Street to the south end of the Battery Street Tunnel until the new SR 99 tunnel opened on Feb.
+4, 2019.
+Crews are now working on the northbound off-ramp to downtown Seattle and Alaskan Way.

 Map of SR 99 closure through downtown Seattle

-WSDOT will need to close SR 99 through downtown Seattle for approximately three weeks to realign the highway into the tunnel.
-During this closure both the viaduct and the tunnel will be closed.
-This disruption is unavoidable due to the large amount of work involved in re-aligning SR 99 with the new tunnel.
-Additional ramp closures mean up to six weeks of traffic disruption.
+WSDOT closed SR 99 through downtown Seattle for three weeks to realign the highway into the tunnel.
+During this closure both the viaduct and the tunnel were closed.
+This disruption was unavoidable due to the large amount of work involved in realigning SR 99 with the new tunnel.

-We will need everyone's help during the closure to avoid gridlock.
-Commuters and employers, start thinking now about how you can change commute patterns:
+We need everyone's help during the closure to avoid gridlock.
+Commuters and employers should think about how you can change commute patterns:

 - Be prepared for your new route when the closure ends and the new tunnel opens.